 Smart Reverse Supply Chain (SRSC)

 SRCS can manage flow times and information exchanges more effectively between logistical partners.
 This minimizes the uncertainties and difficulties when returning products.
-(XU – 201-1b).
-According to Xu (Xu-2011b), each product can be equipped with a tag to be associated with a unique identity and to be able to communicate with other devices.
+Xu (Xu-2011b) can be equipped with a unique identity and communicate with other devices.

-The two key elements that ought to be managed effectively to improve SRCS are (Xu-2011a):
+The two key elements that ought to be managed effectively to improve SRCS are:

-- Identification tools: In order to implement a well-organised Smart Reverse Logistics, it is necessary to establish appropriate identification methods such as RFID (ID Tags), 3-D and 4-D Barcodes to permit the recognition of incoming and handled object and the communication between them
+- Identification tools: To implement a well-organized smart reverse logistics, it is necessary to establish appropriate identification methods such as RFID (ID Tags), 3-D and 4-D Barcodes to permit the recognition of incoming and handled objects and the communication between them.
+It also allows for better comprehension of reverse logistics meanings.

-- Standardization: To allow every member of the Closed Loop Supply Chain to pro- cess and identify the products, it is necessary to establish a standardization of the used technologies.
-Although there is the EPC, which uniforms the identity of every item, also the reading technologies need to be standardized
+- Standardization: To allow every member of the Closed Loop Supply Chain to process and identify the products, it is necessary to establish a standardization of the used technologies.
+Although there are governing bodies that keep reverse logistics e-commerce, uniform technologies need to be standardized and improved to meet growing needs and demands.

 D’Amico, E. D. (2021, October 10).
 ResearchGate.
 ResearchGate.
 Retrieved November 6, 2021, from https://www.researchgate.net/publication/354551628_Analysis_of_Challenges_and_Potentials_of_Reverse_Logistics